Close sites icon close

 The Refugee Education Integration Policy in the Kurdistan Region of Iraq

-At the start of the Syrian crisis, the Ministry of Education of the Kurdistan Regional Government administered and managed a parallel education system for Syrian refugees.
-This system featured a specific curriculum and learning materials taught in Arabic by Syrian refugee teachers in refugee-only schools.
+At the start of the Syrian crisis, the Ministry of Education of the Kurdistan Regional Government administered and managed a parallel education system for Syrian refugees, featuring a specific curriculum and learning materials taught in Arabic by Syrian refugee teachers in refugee-only schools.

-The Refugee Education Integration Policy was first implemented in the 2022-2023 academic year for grades 1-4, supported by UNHCR, UNICEF and education partners, and was subsequently extended to include grade 5 for the 2023-2024 academic year and grade 6 for the 2024-2025 academic year.
+The Refugee Education Integration Policy was first implemented in the 2022-2023 academic year for grades 1-4, supported by UNHCR, UNICEF and education partners, and was subsequently extended to include grade 5 for the 2023-2024 academic year, grade 6 for the 2024-2025 academic year and now grade 7 for the 2025-202 academic year.
 In December 2023, at the Global Refugee Forum, the Kurdistan Region of Iraq pledged to ensure that the REIP will be implemented incrementally for grades 5 to 12 by 2030.

-A total of 55,000 Syrian refugee children are enrolled in public schools in the Kurdistan region of Iraq for the 2024-2025 academic year, representing 74 per cent of the total Syrian school-aged refugee population.77 per cent are enrolled in basic education in grades 1-9, while 35 per cent are enrolled at upper-secondary level in grades 10-12.
+A total of 48,000 Syrian refugee children are enrolled in public schools in the Kurdistan Region of Iraq for the 2024-2025 academic year, representing 74 per cent of the total Syrian school-aged refugee population.
+77 per cent are enrolled in basic education in grades 1-9, while 35 per cent are enrolled at the upper-secondary level in grades 10-12.

 In a landmark move, the Kurdistan Regional Government has also recognised the qualifications of 700 refugee teachers and officially hired them as lecturers in public schools.
 These refugee teachers are included in the payroll system and guaranteed the same salary as national teachers.

-Including refugee children in public schools benefits both refugee and local communities as it gives refugee children access to public quality and inclusive education, reduces the need for costly measures to sustain parallel refugee schooling and fosters social cohesion.
-Moreover, certification obtained through Iraq’s public education system helps in shaping the future of refugee youth, including upon return when conditions become conducive to do so.
-Refugee inclusion in public schools also paves the way for their enhanced economic inclusion, improving their ability to pursue productive and meaningful lives and contribute to the host community.
+Including refugee children in public schools benefits both refugee and local communities as it gives refugee children access to public quality and inclusive education, reduces the need for costly measures to sustain parallel refugee schooling and fosters social cohesion from a young age.
+Refugee inclusion in public schools supports access to a recognised qualification, giving refugee youth an opportunity to shape their future, improving their ability to pursue productive and meaningful lives, paving the way for stronger outcomes including enhanced economic inclusion, which contributes to stronger integration into their host community.

 DAFI Scholarship

-UNHCR supports refugee higher education through the DAFI (Albert Einstein German Academic Refugee Initiative) tertiary scholarship programme.
-The DAFI scholarship offers qualified refugee students the opportunity to earn an undergraduate degree in Iraq that enables them to develop skills and achieve qualifications that allow them to become change-makers who can lead in identifying solutions to the challenges that affect them and their communities.
+UNHCR supports refugee access to higher education through the DAFI (Albert Einstein German Academic Refugee Initiative) tertiary scholarship programme.
+The DAFI scholarship offers qualified refugee students the opportunity to continue with education, providing comprehensive financial and academic assistance to empower them as future leaders.
+Whilst academically achieving an undergraduate degree, the program also enables students to develop skills and achieve qualifications that allows them to become change-makers who can lead in identifying solutions to the challenges that affect them and their communities.
 The scholarship covers a range of costs, including tuition, fees, study materials, food, transportation, accommodation and other expenses.

 Through the dedicated support of the Government of Germany, along with the support of the Government of Denmark, as well as other private partners and foundations, the programme has supported over 26,300 young refugees around the world to undertake tertiary studies since 1992.